 Nature reigns supreme when it comes to the Berry Islands, from mysterious caves and beaches to unique land formations.
 A getaway here is meant to be one spent outdoors, so bring the sun block, some comfortable clothes, and shoes that are meant for walking.

-There are a few beaches to visit in the area.
-Just click on the name of the beach for a detailed article concerning that particular stretch of sand.
+You'll discover a small handful of beaches to visit in the area.
+You can click on the beach names for detailed information about that particular stretch of sand.

-If the functional aspects of maritime life intrigue you, you might want to see Great Stirrup Cay Lighthouse.
+If the functional aspects of living by the sea intrigue you, you should think about visiting Great Stirrup Cay Lighthouse.
 Built by the Imperial Lighthouse Service in 1863, the Great Stirrup Cay Lighthouse has since warned passing ships of the nearby rocks and shoreline.
 Some time after its building, during the second world war, the Lighthouse grounds became part of a US military base that included early detection technology.

 |Great Stirrup Cay Lighthouse||Lighthouse||0.9 mi.
 North of Central Goat Cay||Great Stirrup Cay|

-Although most tourists are attracted by the beautiful water and coastline, those aren't the only way to enjoy the area's natural wonders.
+Even though most people visiting the area are attracted by the region's beaches, that isn't the only way to enjoy the area's natural wonders.
 One such example is.
-It is located within Great Harbour Cay, in northern the Berry Islands.
+It is situated on Great Harbour Cay, in northern the Berry Islands.

 Help us improve!
 We welcome your corrections and suggestions.